ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 	Images in the folder '/usericons' can be used as icons for devices.
 	The free builtin demo-wallpapers are from www.pexels.com.

+### Use Autocreate
+* You'll find a ``Autocreate Views``-Button inside the  ``Views``-Tab
+* If you have well maintained ioBroker enumerations like Rooms or Functions, you can use this function to automatically build Views with the devices listed inside this enumerations
+* Keep in mind, because of the large numbers of different adapters and devices inside the ioBroker-univese, the autocration feature can not maintain all devices 100% correctly.
+You may need to rework some of the settings by hand to get the best results.
+But autocreate offers you a good starting point to build your own visualization in seconds.

 ## URL-Parameters
 * The frontend is called via ``http[s]://<url or ip of iobroker>:<port of web adapter>/iqontrol/index.html``